-- Outcome: The final resolution or end result of a Risk Event. - Planned or Forecasted Residual Risk: Risk remaining after implementation of proposed mitigations. - Residual Risk: Risk remaining after application of Mitigations, including Mitigations classified as Controls. - Risk: The potential for the occurrence of an event that would be desirable to avoid, often expressed in terms of a combination of various Outcomes of an adverse event and their associated Probabilities. - Risk-Adjusted Levels of an Attribute: Obtained by applying a Risk Attitude Function to the Monetized Levels of an Attribute. - Risk-Adjusted Attribute Value: a numerical quantity derived from the Risk-Adjusted Levels of an Attribute, e.g., by taking the mathematical expectation of the Levels. - Risk Scaling Function: A function or formula that specifies an attitude towards different magnitudes of Outcomes including capturing aversion to extreme Outcomes or indifference over a range of Outcomes. - Risk Driver: Same as definition for Driver. - Risk Event: an occurrence or change of a particular set of circumstances that may have potentially adverse Consequences and may require action to address.
+- Outcome: The final resolution or end result of a Risk Event. - Planned or Forecasted Residual Risk: Risk remaining after implementation of proposed mitigations. - Residual Risk: Risk remaining after application of Mitigations, including Mitigations classified as Controls. - Risk: The potential for the occurrence of an event that would be desirable to avoid, often expressed in terms of a combination of various Outcomes of an adverse event and their associated Probabilities. - Risk-Adjusted Levels of an Attribute: Obtained by applying a Risk Attitude Function to the Monetized Levels of an Attribute. - Risk-Adjusted Attribute Value: a numerical quantity derived from the Risk-Adjusted Levels of an Attribute, e.g., by taking the mathematical expectation of the Levels. - Risk Scaling Attitude Function: A function or formula that specifies an attitude towards different magnitudes of Outcomes including capturing aversion to extreme Outcomes or indifference towards those Outcomes.
+A function or formula applied to Monetized Levels of an Attribute to express the attitude towards uncertainty, i.e. riskaversion, neutrality or seeking. - Risk Driver: Same as definition for Driver. - Risk Event: an occurrence or change of a particular set of circumstances that may have potentially adverse Consequences and may require action to address.
 In particular, the occurrence of a Risk Event changes the Levels of some or all of the Attributes of a risky situation. - Risk Score: Numerical representation of qualitative and/or quantitative risk assessment that is typically used to relatively rank risks and may change over time. - Risk Tolerance: Maximum amount of Residual Risk that an entity or its stakeholders are willing to accept after application of risk Control or Mitigation.
 Risk Tolerance can be influenced by legal or regulatory requirements. - Tranche: a logical disaggregation of a group of assets (physical or human) or systems into subgroups with like characteristics for purposes of risk assessment.